millmill/bearpin-syntax-vscode/demo/markdown.md

-# Bearpin Theme
+# Bearpip Theme

-> Bearpin theme for VS Code.
+> Bearpip theme for VS Code.

 ![Preview](images/preview.gif)
 ** this link is not working yet **